1. Munchkin 2 Piece Gentle Transition Trainer Cup

-After researching many modules of sippy cup over the 48 hours, we chose the best five options, reviewed it in details and compare all the metrics in our lab.
+After researching many modules of sippy cups over 48 hours, we chose the best five options, reviewed them in detail, and compare all the metrics in our lab.

 Expensive sippy costs will cost $11 or more for a single sippy cup!
 None of the selections on our list fall under this price range as we couldn’t find one that justified the cost—but we wanted to ensure our readers were aware that some could get pricey, so make sure you are sure it will work for your child before you move forward with your purchase.

 Yes, there are ultra-pricey sippy cups that can cost $20.
 These are far less common and none made our list of reviews.
 If you decide to go with one of these, make sure your child is ready for their specific design and that they are worth the investment.